NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 ## Restore packages

-1. If the project references in your project file (*.csproj*) or your *packages.config* file are up to date, use your preferred tools to restore packages.
+1. If the project references in your project file (*.csproj*) or your *packages.config* file are up to date, use your preferred tool to restore packages.

    - [Visual Studio](#restore-packages-using-visual-studio) ([automatic restore](#restore-packages-automatically-using-visual-studio) or [manual restore](#restore-packages-manually-using-visual-studio))
    - [dotnet CLI](#restore-packages-using-the-dotnet-cli)